Quote:

 The TM supplied fan works when TM is set up, and also works when shells are down (towing configuration).
 Our new upper-panel-mounted "blower" fans aren't effective during towing, because the fan exhaust is trapped between weather-sealed shells and the TM "frame box".

 The TM-supplied fan spins really fast, moving lots of air but making too much noise for camp use.
-I consider it useful (and more or less mandatory)
+I consider it useful (and more or less mandatory) only for towing.

 My panel mounted blower fans, and I currently have two, cannot be heard from inside the TM, and cannot even be heard from outside at a distance greater than about a foot (750RPM @ 12V).